Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Phase-field modeling of brittle fracture: formulation, discretization and convergence issues

 We consider a homogeneous isotropic linearly elastic material occupying the domain $\Omega \subset \mathbb{R}^d$, where $d$ is the spatial dimension.
 The state at point $\boldsymbol{x} \in \Omega$ is described by the displacement $\boldsymbol{u}$ and the scalar phase-field variable $\alpha \in [0,1]$, with $\alpha=0$ denoting the pristine material and $\alpha=1$ the fully damaged material.
 We neglect inertia effects and assume linearized kinematics, i.e. our strain measure is the infinitesimal strain tensor $\boldsymbol{\varepsilon} = \nabla_{\text{sym}} \boldsymbol{u}$.
 We formulate the evolution problem in the time-discrete setting \cite{baldelli2021numerical}, where subscripts $n$ and $n-1$ respectively refer to the current time step $t_n$ and to the previous time step $t_{n-1}<t_n$.
 For notational brevity, in the following we mostly drop the index $n$.
 The \textit{total energy} functional is given by

 where $G_\text{c}$ denotes the fracture toughness, $0<\ell \ll \text{diam}(\Omega)$ the regularization length, $c_w$ is a normalization constant, and the local dissipation function $w(\alpha)$ is a monotonically increasing function with $w(0)=0$, $w(1)=1$.
-For simplicity, we assume Dirichlet or homogeneous Neumann boundary conditions.
+For simplicity, we do not consider non-homogeneous Neumann boundary conditions in this work.

 The spaces of admissible displacement and damage fields are defined as

 where $\bar{\boldsymbol{u}}_n$ denotes the prescribed displacement on the displacement Dirichlet boundary $\partial_u \Omega$, $\bar{\alpha}_n$ is the prescribed damage on the damage Dirichlet boundary $\partial\Omega_{\alpha}$, and in $\mathcal{D}_n$ we enforce the \textit{irreversibility} of damage $\alpha\geq\alpha_{n-1}$.
 Note that, with an initial damage value $\alpha_0 \geq 0$, the irreversibility condition guarantees that the lower bound for the damage variable, $\alpha\geq0$, is satisfied.